peppapig450/final-create-task-scraping/README.md

 - [X] Beautiful soup to parse the prices.
 - [X] Output in either csv or json.
 - [X] Scrape links to the items.
+- [ ] Continue work on branch v2

+#### Branches
+---
+- **main**:
+    - "Contains the working single file approach."
+    - "Stable version with basic functionality implemented."
+    - "Primary development branch for the main functionality."

+- **modulization-to-the-max**:
+    - "Utilizes modularization with 4 files imported into a main.py."
+    - "Experimenting with modular structure for better code organization."
+    - "Focuses on maximizing code modularization for easier maintenance."

+- **v2**:
+    - "Work in progress towards an object-oriented approach."
+    - "Developing a new version with an object-oriented design."
+    - "Objective is to add additional sites to scrape using an object-oriented approach."

 #### Future Posibilites
 ---